pasichnyi/CleaningWearableDataProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 It's implemented in two functions.
-The main one - **run_analysis(url)** has default parameter **url** with url to the raw dataset and makes call to the **create_merged_dataset(url)**.
+The main one - **run_analysis(url)** has default parameter **directory** with the name of the directory with the raw dataset and makes call to the **create_merged_dataset(url)**.

 Steps 1,3,4 are completed in the **create_merged_dataset** function, while steps 2 and 5 are made directly in the main function **run_analysis**.

 All produced files are put to the current working directory.

 ### Detailed workflow description
 1. Main function **run_analysis** launches the **create_merged_dataset** function.
-Raw data is downloaded from the default **url** given in the assignment if no user parameter is passed to the main function.
+Raw data is look for at the default **directory="UCI HAR Dataset"** if no user parameter is passed to the main function.
-2. Downloaded archive is unpacked.
-3. Function subsequently reads in labels for activities and features from the top extracted directory.
+2. Function subsequently reads in labels for activities and features from the top extracted directory.
-4. Function reads in subjects, activities and signals from the train and test directories.
+3. Function reads in subjects, activities and signals from the train and test directories.
-5. Created dataframes are merged into one single **merged_df** dataframe, with which steps 6-10 are done.
+4. Created dataframes are merged into one single **merged_df** dataframe, with which steps 6-9 are done.
-6. Activity column is set up - values are set according to the read labels, case is lowered down.
+5. Activity column is set up - values are set according to the read labels, case is lowered down.
-7. Subject column is factorised to have a proper data type for the column.
+6. Subject column is factorised to have a proper data type for the column.
-8. The features columns are set up:
+7. The features columns are set up:
 + initial labels are created;
 + extra dots are removed;
 + extra "Body" words are removed in case of "BodyBody" in the variable names.
-9. Dataset is ordered by Type, Activity and Subject columns.
+8. Dataset is ordered by Type, Activity and Subject columns.
-10. Resulting dataset is returned to the **run_analysis** function as a **dataset** dataframe.
+9. Resulting dataset is returned to the **run_analysis** function as a **dataset** dataframe.
-11. Means and stds are subsetted with regular expression, that looks for the "mean" and "std" but eliminates frequencies for those.
+10. Means and stds are subsetted with regular expression, that looks for the "mean" and "std" but eliminates frequencies for those.
 Result is saved to the **means_and_stds** dataframe.
-12. Summary with averages by Activity and Subjects is created to the **averages** dataframe.
+11. Summary with averages by Activity and Subjects is created to the **averages** dataframe.
-13. Obtained datasets are saved to the resulting csv files.
+12. Obtained datasets are saved to the resulting txt files.